CityOfBoston/patterns/README.md

 The Travis job will automatically push to S3 and invalidate the CloudFront cache.

+**Nov 2020: Migrated CI to travis-ci.com.**
+*Build history can be found at: https://travis-ci.org/github/CityOfBoston/patterns/branches*

 ## Reporting bugs

 If you need to submit a bug report for the pattern library, please follow these guidelines.
 Following these guidelines helps us and the community better understand your report, reproduce the bug, and find related issues.